Nikhilverma2002/Gemini-Ai-Api/README.md

 cat <<EOF > README.md
-# Gemini - Google AI Chat Bot
+# Gemini - AI Chat Bot NodeJS integration

 Gemini is a Google AI-powered chat bot integrated into a Node.js application.
 This chat bot allows users to ask questions, and in response, it generates answers based on the given prompt.
 It utilizes Google's advanced AI capabilities to provide accurate and helpful responses.

 ## Features

-- **Google AI Integration:** Utilizes Google's AI technology to generate responses.
+- **Gemini AI Integration:** Utilizes Google's AI technology to generate responses.
 - **Natural Language Understanding:** Understands natural language queries for providing relevant answers.
 - **Node.js Backend:** Built using Node.js for efficient and scalable performance.